 Overview and Logistics

-As required by Indiana law, a public hearing will be held to allow for comments from community members about Full Application submissions.
+As required by Indiana law, a public hearing will be held to allow for comments from community members about full application submissions.
 The ICSB hosts regional public hearings, which are attended by ICSB staff and Board members.
-Hearing locations, dates and times will be scheduled and posted on the ICSB website approximately one week following the application deadline.
-Local media and the local school corporation will be notified of each scheduled hearing.
+Hearings are held within either the county or the school corporation where the proposed charter school would be located.
 Prior to the public hearings, community members may download Full Application submissions from the ICSB website.
-Applications are posted on the ICSB website approximately one week following the application deadline.
 Copies of Full Applications will not be distributed at public hearings.

-The purpose of the public hearing is for ICSB representatives to hear comments from community members about the potential impact of the proposed charter school(s) upon the community.
-The hearing in not a Q & A session with ICSB representatives or applicant groups.
-In addition, the hearing is not a forum to discuss other public school options (whether district or charter) in the community.
-Members of the community may come prepared to make comments about the proposed charter school(s) based upon information contained within the Full Application, posted on the ICSB website.
+The purpose of the public hearing is for ICSB representatives to receive comments from community members about the potential impact of the proposed charter school(s) upon the community.
+The hearing is not a question and answer session with ICSB representatives or applicant groups.

-The format for each regional public hearing consists of the following: first, ICSB staff members describe the format for the hearing and introduce each application to be discussed at the hearing.
-Next, applicant representatives are invited to provide a brief overview of their proposal.
-Please note that applicant representatives are not required to provide any such overview.
-Finally, members of the public are invited to make comments to ICSB representatives about each application.
+At the public hearing, an applicant representative is offered the option to provide a brief overview of their proposal.
+Members of the public are invited to make comments to ICSB representatives about the application.
 All individuals who wish to make comments during the hearing must sign in at the start of the hearing.

 STEP 6: Board Meeting

-Members of the ICSB meet at 115 W. Washington Street, Indianapolis, IN 46204.
-The meeting is open to the public and streamed live over the internet.
+The ICSB meeting is open to the public and streamed live over the internet.